 shops and hotels can be found, as well as some lovely beaches.

 Tourists tend to use the city as a transport hub and usually just

 pass through in transit, but there are a few worthwhile attractions

-Head to the seafront to laze by the Atlantic Ocean; visit the Arboretum de Sybang to see thousands of species of indigenous trees; or explore the bustling markets at Mbolo and Bord De Mer.
+Head to the seafront to laze by the Atlantic Ocean, visit the Arboretum de Sybang to see thousands of species of indigenous trees or explore the bustling markets at Mbolo and Bord De Mer.
 The Musée des Arts et Traditions has a large collection of tribal crafts and cultural artefacts, and for a living experience of Bwiti culture visit the Ebando Association.
-The Louis Quarter is the area with the best nightlife and boasts some glitzy clubs, good restaurants and lively bars.
-The resort island of Pointe Denis, a short boat ride from the city, is a very popular excursion and attracts many with some of Gabon's best beaches.
+The Louis Quarter is the area with the best nightlife and boasts some stylish clubs, fine dining restaurants and lively bars.
+The resort island of Pointe Denis is a short boat ride from the city, another very popular tourist excursion that has some of Gabon's best beaches.